bhaskarvilles/bhaskarvilles/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Blog](http://bhaskarvilles.dev)
-* ✉️  You can contact me at [dev@bhaskar.email](mailto:dev@bhaskar.email)
+* ✉️  You can contact me at [bhaskarvilles@duck.com](mailto:bhaskarvilles@duck.com)
 * 🚀  I'm currently working on [Hyperledger](http://hyperledger.org)
-* 🧠  I'm learning Linux Kernals Development for KDE
+* 🧠  I'm learning Linux and Blockchain Technologies, AI and Cryptography.
 * 🤝  I'm open to collaborating on Any Blockchain and Web 3 Technologies
-* ⚡  Ambitious and Capitalist
+* ⚡  Ambitious, Optimistic and Capitalist

 ### Skills